 How to install artificial grass

-Artificial turf installation has been popular among homeowners for over 50 years.
-Manufacturers improve their products annually making them more durable, practical, good-looking, and affordable in terms of price.
-Compared to natural grass lawns, artificial turf is easier to maintain.
-It does not need trimming, watering, or fertilizing.
+Artificial turf has been a popular choice among homeowners for over 50 years.
+Manufacturers continuously enhance their products, making them more durable, practical, visually appealing, and cost-effective.
+Unlike natural grass lawns, artificial turf requires minimal upkeep – it doesn’t need mowing, watering, or fertilizing.
+In this article, we will explore how to place artificial grass correctly and maintain its fresh appearance over time.

 Prepare the Area